The JC pontificates about technology

 The day must soon arrive, therefore, when we can deploy AI against our overlords, to doom-scroll on our behalf.
 That ought to be devastating.
 Think GameStop, only with the Redditors tooled up with the same tech as the hedgies.
-Our respective machines joust furiously at each other we can escape through the side entrance and go back to what we were doing.
+While our respective automata joust furiously with each other, we can gratefully escape through a side exit and go back to what we were doing.

-Call this new implementation a virtual “electric monk”.
-It would be a labour-saving device — it would doomscroll the internet for us.
+Call this new tool a virtual “electric monk”.
+It would be a labour-saving device — it would interact with the internet for us.

-So, if we each deploy a thousand electric monks to randomly browse, like and share content at random, constrained only by the requirement that our synthetic doomscrolling should emulate some human’s habits, even if not necessarily ours, then all that wondrous aggregated data that the FANGS have on us isn’t on us.
+So, if we each deploy a thousand electric monks to randomly browse, like and share content at random, constrained only by the requirement that our synthetic doom-scrolling should emulate some human’s habits, even if not necessarily ours, then all that wondrous aggregated data that our tech overlords have on us isn’t on us.
 It is worthless, meaningless, hypothetical.

 Commerce is a profoundly human endeavour.
 To want; to need — to demand — is to be “intelligent” in a way that a machine cannot be.
 A “demand curve” is a second-order derivative of a uniquely mortal motivation.
 A clever algorithm can extract it from us — or for that matter create it in us — by manipulating our most secret communiqués.
 But only if they really are ours.
 The massed algorithmic armies feast upon a fey proxy.
 Just as they can hack our motivations, so can we hack theirs.
 An army of anonymous Redditors showed this quite nicely.